 Spock has told you no such thing.
-You have looked up both the Sarek and Spock of your own reality and seen they play chess at championship levels.
+You looked up both the Sarek and Spock of your own reality and discovered they play chess at championship levels.
 And you know that your Spock plays it.
 He has a chess set but no one to play with since you detest the game.

 You look at Spock.
 "Why don't you set up the board?"

 Sarek gets up.
 "I will help."